ministryofjustice/et-full-system/README.md

 Of course, you can do it yourself without docker compose if you have the time and patience to run all of the services, setting them up on the right ports, configuring the URLs for each service to talk to another etc..
 If you do want to go down this route, you are on your own for now !!
-But, take a look in the docker/test_servers folder at the docker-compose.yml and you can see the different services and how they are setup to talk to one another - you need to achieve the same thing but running everything on localhost.
+But, take a look at the diagram below and the files in the docker/test_servers folder - the docker-compose.yml and you can see the different services and how they are setup to talk to one another - you need to achieve the same thing but running everything on localhost.

 The above could be done using 'foreman' to bring everything together and if someone has the time to do this - or if someone